 In 1986, Ed opened his own store with six employees, which included long time mentor and coworker, Jack Ferguson.
 During this time, Edward’s brother, Ellison, was attending the College of Charleston pursuing a degree in Business Administration.
 When Ellison graduated in 1987, he joined big brother Edward and Berlin’s Restaurant Supply, Inc. was born.

-Since Berlin’s opened their doors 30 years ago, they have been dedicated to one thing; providing Charleston restaurants with the tools they need for success.
+Since Berlin’s opened their doors over 30 years ago they have been dedicated to one thing, providing the Charleston foodservice industry with the tools they need for success.
 This includes more than just quality products.
-It includes stellar service and face to face consultation.
+It is a commitment to support our customers with stellar service and face to face consultation, from the start of their design to opening night and throughout their years.